-The TOE provides proxy support for the following services/protocols:
+The TOE provides proxy support for the following services/policies:

-- IP: This relay can be used for all IP protocols (besides ICMP ECHO, UDP, or TCP, which are supported by their own proxies).
-It is a very generic proxy and has no knowledge about any application level protocol. - PING: This relay is used if the ALG should transmit ICMP ECHO REQUEST and ICMP REPLY packets from one network into another. - UDP: This relay is a generic proxy than can be used for almost any service that is based on UDP. - TCP: This relay is a generic proxy that can be used for services based on TCP.
-It has no knowledge about application level protocols.
-It can handle SSL connections. - NNTP: This relay is an application specific proxy for the NNTP protocol.
+- IP: This policy can be used for all IP protocols (besides ICMP ECHO, UDP, or TCP, which are supported by their own proxies).
+It is a very generic proxy and has no knowledge about any application level protocol. - PING: This policy is used if the ALG should transmit ICMP ECHO REQUEST and ICMP REPLY packets from one network into another. - UDP: This policy is implemented by a generic proxy than can be used for almost any service that is based on UDP. - TCP: This policy is implemented by a generic proxy that can be used for services based on TCP.
+It has no knowledge about application level protocols unless filters are configured that check for a basic protocol conformance by applying regular expressions at the beginning of the communication.
+It can handle SSL connections. - NNTP: This policy is implemented by an application specific proxy for the NNTP protocol.
 All protocol commands are analysed and can be filtered.
-It has an interface to an optional virus scanner. - POP: This relay is an application specific proxy for the POP protocol.
+It has an interface to an optional virus scanner. - POP: This policy is implemented by an application specific proxy for the POP protocol.
 All protocol commands are analysed and can be filtered.
-It has an interface to an optional virus scanner. - FTP: This relay is an application specific proxy for the FTP protocol.
+It has an interface to an optional virus scanner. - FTP: This policy is implemented by an application specific proxy for the FTP protocol.
 All protocol commands are analysed and can be filtered.
-It has an interface to an optional virus scanner.

-- HTTP: This relay is an application specific proxy for the HTTP protocol.
+It has an interface to an optional virus scanner. - WWWserver: This policy is implemented by an application specific proxy for the HTTP protocol.
 All protocol commands are analysed and can be filtered.
 This proxy analyses only the protocol itself, but not the application data that is transported by the HTTP protocol.
-It is usually used to allow access to a web server that is located in the secure server network from the other networks. - WWW: This relay is an application specific proxy for the HTTP protocol and its application data.
+It is usually used to allow access to a web server that is located in the secure server network from the other networks. - WWW: This policy is implemented by an application specific proxy for the HTTP protocol and its application data.
 This proxy analyses the HTTP protocol headers and the application data.
-The content-type of the application data can be used to either filter text data or to scan binary data for viruses.
+The content-type of the application data can be used to either filter text data like HTML or to scan binary data for viruses.
 It has an interface to an optional virus scanner.
-It can handle SSL connections. - TELNET: This relay is an application specific proxy for the TELNET protocol.
-All protocol commands are analysed and can be filtered. - SMTP: This relay is an application specific proxy for the SMTP protocol.
-All protocol commands are analysed and can be filtered.
-The mail header and bodies can be filtered.
-It contains functionality to filter SPAM mail.
-It has an interface to an optional virus scanner. - Meta-Relays: LDAP, MSSQL, MySQL, Postgres, NNTP, PPTP, RTSP and SNMPtrap.
-These are combinations of UDP/TCP-Relays preconfigured for the respective service.
+It can handle SSL connections.
+It has an interface to an optional virus scanner.